New NHTSA Data Shows Driver-Assist Accidents Do Regularly Happen

 How do you hold manufacturers liable for defective software and hardware?

-At Philbrook Law Office, our car accident lawyers work with experts in the new forms of driver-assistive technologies.
+At Philbrook Law, our car accident lawyers work with experts in the new forms of driver-assistive technologies.
 If you are injured or a loved one is killed by a car, truck, or any vehicle with driver-assistive technology, we work with our experts, agencies such as NHTSA, and others to show that the:

 - Technology was defective at the time of the accident